danmyway/tesar/README.md

 #### Testing farm API key

-To be able to send requests to Testing Farm API you need to obtain the API key.
+To be able to send requests to Testing Farm API, you need to obtain the API key.
 Please, kindly refer to [testing farm onboarding](https://docs.testing-farm.io/general/0.1/onboarding.html) to request the API key.

 #### Copr API token

-To be able to obtain build information for copr builds you need to obtain the [API token here](https://copr.fedorainfracloud.org/api/).<br>
+To be able to obtain build information for copr builds, you need to obtain the [API token here](https://copr.fedorainfracloud.org/api/).<br>
 Please note, that you will need to log in with your Fedora Account to be able to see the API config information.<br>
 **The copr API token is valid for 180 days.**